Short Description

 Trend description for E5

-The percentage of softwood growth in England which is harvested has fluctuated between 65.2% and 91.7% over the 13 years for which these data are reported, and although the latest year's figure is the lowest recorded across the entire time series, it is similar to the figure reported in 2010 when the time series began (65.2% and 67.0% respectively).
+The percentage of softwood growth in England which is harvested has fluctuated between 66.7% and 91.7% over the 14 years for which these data are reported.
+The latest year's figure is similar to that reported in 2010 when the time series began (69.7% and 67.0% respectively).
 These results reflect continued sustainable management of softwood resources.
-The percentage of hardwood growth which is harvested has increased slightly, although it remains much lower (between 12.6% and 18.7% over the same 13-year period), reflecting a lower level of active management of broadleaved woodland for timber supplies.
+The percentage of hardwood growth which is harvested has increased slightly, although it remains much lower than the equivalent softwood figure (ranging between 12.6% and 18.7% over the same 14-year period), reflecting a lower level of active management of broadleaved woodland for timber supplies.

 Assessment of change

-There has been a decrease (deterioration) in the percentage of the total annual growth of trees in English woodlands that is harvested (hardwood and softwood combined) over the short and medium-term assessment periods.
+There has been a decrease (deterioration) in the percentage of total annual growth of trees in English woodlands that is harvested (hardwood and softwood combined) over the short- and medium-term assessment periods.
 However, there has been little or no change over the long-term assessment period.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.